shanna-f/SmartSave/README.md

 - 📋 Built a complete BA toolkit (Business Case → SRS)
 - 🔗 Ensured end-to-end traceability from business need → system design
-- 👥 Kept the user at the center (journey maps, personas, wireframes)
+- 👥 Kept the user at the center (journey maps, personas, mockups)
 - 🌐 Strengthened collaboration in a distributed team

 ---